MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/best-practices-organizing.md

   - Microsoft Teams
 ---

-Best practices for organizing teams in Microsoft Teams
+Best practices for creating and organizing teams in Microsoft Teams
 ======================================================

 Teams are collections of people who gather together around a common goal.
 This group of people may be within a department or across the organization.
 What brings them together is the outcome they are driving toward.
 Members of a team may work at a different pace or create assets differently, but in our experience they often collaborate quickly with each other, a process we call "high velocity teamwork."